mootrichard/serverless-twilio-shippo/README.md

 > You just need to plug in your API endpoint URL to the [webhooks](https://goshippo.com/docs/webhooks) area to have it work.

-You can get Serverless by just installing it globally on your machine using:
+You can get Serverless by installing it globally on your machine using:

 `npm install -g serverless`

-Serverless provides us a way to easily create a new service by just using their CLI like so (you can omit the path if you don't want it to create a directory for you):
+Serverless provides a way to easily create a new service by just using their CLI like so (you can omit the path if you don't want it to create a directory for you):

 `serverless create --template aws-nodejs --path twilio-shippo`

-Before you dig into creating your Lambda function, you'll likely want to setup a User in your AWS account for Serverless to have access for creating everything.
+Before you dig into creating your Lambda function, you'll want to setup a User in your AWS account for Serverless to have access for creating everything.
 They have a useful guide [here](https://serverless.com/framework/docs/providers/aws/guide/credentials/) that can walk you through getting your credentials setup.

 Its as simply as adding a user `serverless-admin` with `AdministratorAccess` and using the credentials with the following command: